alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 cd bfb-build
 ````

-Modify bfb-build file according to your OS release.
+Modify a Dockerfile and bfb-build file according to your OS release.

 build .bfb image